LIGHTSPEED is currently closed to submissions.

 NOTE: If Lightspeed is currently closed to submissions, please do not query asking when we'll be opening again.
 When we know when we're opening, we'll make that information available on this page and spread it widely.

-Instructions: All fiction must be submitted through our Moksha online submission system.
+Instructions: All fiction must be submitted through our Moksha online submission portal.
 Please do not email your submissions.

 Guidelines: Lightspeed is seeking original science fiction and fantasy stories.
 All types of science fiction and fantasy are welcome.
 No subject should be considered off-limits, and we encourage writers to take chances with their fiction and push the envelope.
 We do not accept simultaneous submissions or multiple submissions.
-You may submit one SF story and one Fantasy story at any given time; you must wait until seven days after our reply to submit another story in that genre.
+You may submit one story per open submission period.

 Cover Letters: Your cover letter should contain the length of your story, your publishing history, and any other relevant information (e.g, if you send us a hard SF story about black hole clusters and your doctoral dissertation was on black hole clusters, mention that).
 If you’re not sure what should go in your cover letter, this article on cover letters might help.